photobooth-app/photobooth-app/CONTRIBUTING.md

 Develop on Windows or Linux using VScode.
 Dependency management is realized using poetry.

+To get started on working on the backend:
+- First install pdm: `pip install pdm`
+- Install further dependencies:
+  - `sudo apt-get install libturbojpeg` - In this case for Ubuntu based systems
+  - `pip install uvicorn`
+  - `pip install dependency-injector`

+- Then install all the requirements: `pdm install`
+- Build with `pdm build`
+- Start with `pdm run python -m photobooth`

 Additional requirements for frontend development
     - nodejs 16 (nodejs 18 fails proxying the devServer)
     - yarn